 Goodwill has been around since 1902, but with the help of hipsters, new trends, and the lingering poor economy, their network of nonprofit thrift shops have seen a new revival that not only helps shoppers save money, but contribute towards a great cause as well.

 Working to provide job training, employment placement services and other community-based programs for people who have disabilities, lack job experience or face employment challenges, Goodwill uses 84% of its total revenue to enhance the dignity and quality of live of their employees.
-Last year alone, 9.8 million people were able to train for careers in industries such as banking, IT, and health care just to name a few while getting the supporting services they needed to be successful – such as English language training, additional education or access to transportation and child care.
+Last year alone, 9.8 million people were able to train for careers in industries such as mortgage, banking, IT, and health care just to name a few while getting the supporting services they needed to be successful – such as English language training, additional education or access to transportation and child care.
 Goodwill supports such a wonderful cause that it’s alluring and rewarding to shop at their locations (with over 2,500 stores and growing), however depending on what you’re looking for, sometimes finding gotta have deals can take a few hours.
 If you’re anything like me, I don’t always have the time or patience to go through an entire thrift store from front to back looking for great purchases, and that’s why I was so thrilled to hear of their latest endeavor store, Keepers.

 Keepers offers well-known and well taken care of apparel, housewares, home furnishings and accessories at the same discount prices, but with less unnamed selections filling up space.
 Perfect for bargain hunters, label lovers and decorators, Keepers is structured more like a boutique high end store, featuring everything from Coach and Jessica Simpson to Zac Posen and Tommy Hilfiger.
 While easily comparable to stores like Ross or Marshals, Keepers is different; since all items are donated, their selling price is lower than competitor stores as well.
 Not only can you find a pair of barely-worn Steve Madden wedges for $7.99, but they frequently hand out discounts ranging from $10 off $25 purchases, and other awesome incentives as well.